How the Rules of Social Media are different for Start-up Fashion Brands

 It’s not just how much money you’re spending to acquire customers on Social Media; it’s also your ability to deliver value to the customers you acquire.

 The price that a bigger brand would pay to acquire a potential customer on Social Media (Facebook Fan or a Twitter follower) is same as what a small brand would pay.
-If you spend $100 and Burberry spends $100 to run a Facebook campaign, both the brands have equal opportunity to acquire a new customers (100-100 because most Social Media Ads run on cost per action basis).
+If you spend $100 and Burberry spends $100 to run a Facebook campaign, both the brands have equal opportunity to acquire a new customers (100-100 because most Paid Social Media Marketing Ads run on cost per action basis).
 So, the what decides the success of your Facebook campaign is what you do with these 100 new potential customers.
 If these customers don’t buy from you in the next 5 years – it means that either you selected wrong demographics or you have failed to deliver value to these potential customers on your Facebook page.
 Don’t blame it on Facebook.

 “Social Media is pull marketing – you can’t pull customers until you have the magnet of compelling products and inspiring content.”